RyanbowZ/Google-Summer-of-Code/README.md

 I have been an open-source contributor at Rocket.Chat since March 2024.

-Want to discuss about GSoC / Rocket.Chat / Open-source ?
+Want to discuss about GSoC / Rocket.Chat / Development ?
 Let's connect!

 <div align="center">